 You should see your doctor if:

-If your sores are large, persistent, and painful, your doctor may prescribe a mouthwash containing dexamethasone to reduce your inflammation, irritation, and pain.
+If your sores are large, persistent, and painful, your doctor may prescribe a mouthwash containing dexamethasone.
+This helps reduce your inflammation, irritation, and pain.
 He may also prescribe a corticosteroid ointment or an antibacterial mouth rinse.

 Diagnosis